the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 const allUsers = [ ...userList, additionalUser ];

 console.log(allUsers);
-// ['Robin', 'Andrew', 'Dan', 'Jordan']
+// output: ['Robin', 'Andrew', 'Dan', 'Jordan']
 ~~~~~~~~

 The `allUsers` variable is a completely new array.
-The other variables `userList` and `additionalUser` are the same.
+The other variables `userList` and `additionalUser` stay the same.
 You can even merge two arrays that way into a new array.

 {lang=javascript}
 ~~~~~~~~